CS-433/ml-project-2-losmodelosmatemagicos/README.md

 # BERT-based Synthetic Time Series Generation for Classification Tasks

+Abstract—This project explores the use of BERT-based syn- thetic time series generation for enhancing classification tasks in educational contexts.
+By generating synthetic data to repre- sent minority groups, the study aims to improve the fairness of machine learning models in real-time student performance assessment, while also increasing the performance of the model.
+While synthetic oversampling with BERT improved fairness and performance metrics on multiple baselines, it is not yet able to understand and compensate for the underlying behavioural differences of different demographic groups.

 # Project 2: Machine Learning (CS-433)

 Behavioural Data Synthesis for better fairness performances